-Juices from the meat and spices soaked into the potato keep the trademark of Kolkata intact.
-Inside De Sarkar’s kitchen, the biryani is prepared with sunflower oil to keep it non-greasy and low-fat.
-To test this claim, I ate biryani without a spoon, and while washing my hand without soap cannot feel any grease.
+Also, juices from the meat and spices soaked into the potato keep the trademark of Kolkata intact.
+I believe, inside Haan D Biryani kitchen, the biryani is prepared with sunflower oil to keep it non-greasy and low-fat.
+Additionally, to test this claim, I ate biryani without a spoon, and while washing my hand without soap cannot feel any grease.

-Mutton Shaami Kebab Bhurji is a patty style kabab where coarsely minced mutton combined with chana dal, spices and shallow fried on tawa.
-The patty is crushed and disintegrated and sauté with onion, chili, and coriander leaves.
-The preparation reminded me of mutton tikia, which I love so much with roomali roti.
+The kebab is a patty style where coarsely minced mutton combined with chana dal, spices, and shallow fried on tawa.
+Mutton Shaami Kebab is crushed and disintegrated into bhurji.
+Finally saute the bhurji with onion, chili, and coriander leaves.
+Moreover, the preparation reminded me of mutton tikia, which I love so much with roomali roti.
 However, this bhurji will go perfectly with paratha.

-There are no ghee traces but the only evidence of oil with a delightful undertone of kewra water.
+Further, there are no ghee traces but the only evidence of oil with a delightful undertone of kewra water.
 This chaap is the perfect soulmate with biryani or paratha.